• Skip to main content

 The area, complete with walking trails, is open to visitors

-The Abbotsford Ranger Service, many of them volunteers, not only keep the estate in excellent condition they run a number of fun family activities which are really popular over school holidays.
+The Abbotsford Ranger Service, many of them volunteers, not only keep the estate in excellent condition they run several fun family activities which are popular over school holidays.

 There are plenty of information boards and activity sheets to ensure that you make the most of your time at Abbotsford.